uncopenweb/jsonic/doc/js.rst

             String text to speak.

          cache (optional)
             Boolean true to cache the sound audio node in memory and the utterance file URL in localStorage for faster playback in the future, false to avoid caching.
-Defaults to false if not specified.
+Defaults to :attr:`defaultCaching` if not specified.

          channel (optional)
             String name of the channel.
 Defaults to :const:`default` if not specified.

       :type args: object
+      :return: A deferred callback with a :ref:`say notification <started-say-notice>` when the speech command is processed (before) and a :ref:`say notification <finished-say-notice>` when the speech utterance finishes (after)
-      :rtype: :class:`info.mindtrove.JSonicDeferred`
+      :rtype: :class:`JSonicDeferred`

    .. method:: setProperty(args)

+      Sets the current value of one of the supported :ref:`audio properties <property>` either immediately or when the command is processed in the queue.

       :param args: Object with the following properties: